 functions-and-structure-of-eye-and-ear: Structure, Function, Parts

-The Human Eye And Ear
+Introduction — The Human Eye and Ear as Sensory Organs

 The human body is one such masterpiece of biological engineering where complex systems work together to keep the organism alive and allow him or her to interact with the environment.
 Of all such enigma-filled systems, the sensory organs are the most fascinating, especially the eye and the ear.
-These organs mean colours at sunset, the soothing sound of music, or balance while walking; their structures, once known, enhance appreciation for their functioning and make a person realize just how delicate and sophisticated our sensory systems are.

-Structure Of Eye
+Structure of the Eye

 The human eye is an extremely complex organ with various parts that assist in vision.